open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

       localhost:9090
 ```

-Next, run Enterprise OPA.
+Next, run EOPA.
 You should see the following output:

 ```shell
 # terminal-command